daniel-birket/markdown-mode-texinfo/README.md

 File'.)
 The Texinfo-format manual can also be compiled into HTML, PDF, ePub and other formats - even markdown.

-This project is still in progress with no release version.
+This project was because the author hoped to learn from it.
+It is still in progress with no release version.

 -- Daniel Birket